DataDog/documentation/content/en/tracing/setup/php.md

 #### Map Resource Names To Normalized URI

-When `DD_TRACE_URL_AS_RESOURCE_NAMES_ENABLED=true`, the URL will be used to form the trace resource name in the format, `<HTTP_REQUEST_METHOD> <NORMALIZED_URL>` with the query string removed from the URL.
-This allows better visibility in any custom framework that is not automatically instrumented by normalizing the URL's and grouping together generic endpoints under one resource.
+When `DD_TRACE_URL_AS_RESOURCE_NAMES_ENABLED=true`, the URL is used to form the trace resource name in the format `<HTTP_REQUEST_METHOD> <NORMALIZED_URL>`, with the query string removed from the URL.
+This allows better visibility in any custom framework that is not automatically instrumented by normalizing the URLs and grouping together generic endpoints under one resource.

 | HTTP Request                       | Resource Name |
 |:-----------------------------------|:--------------|
 | **GET** request to `/foo?a=1&b=2`  | `GET /foo`    |
 | **POST** request to `/bar?foo=bar` | `POST /bar`   |

-Numeric ID's, UUID's (with and without dashes), and 32-to-512-bit hexadecimal hashes are automatically replaced with a `?` character.
+Numeric IDs, UUIDs (with and without dashes), and 32-to-512-bit hexadecimal hashes are automatically replaced with a `?` character.

 | URL (GET request)                              | Resource Name      |
 |:-----------------------------------------------|:-------------------|